luciernaguz/leaflet-challenge/README.md

-# leaflet-challenge
+## leaflet-challenge
-Bootcamp Data Analytics Homework Leaflet.
+# Bootcamp Data Analytics Homework Leaflet.
+# Note: Theres necessary introduce a API_KEY in the config.js file to use mapbox maps.

 A tedious but very interesting challenge, putting it into practice with a real topic and current information is more learning.